Fraudelefix/OMV-USB-Automount/README.md

 # OMV-USB-Automount
-Automount of USB storage device on OMV-powered NAS
+Automount of USB storage device on OMV-powered NAS.
+Built with ChatGPT-4.1
 Originally shared here : https://github.com/openmediavault/openmediavault/issues/1913

-# Step-bystep
+# Step-by- step

 **A. Create a script for the automatic mounting of USB storage devices to the /media/usbdevices/ directory upon connection**